-The financial statements for the period ended December 31, 2008, have been audited by Ernst & Young, the external auditors, in accordance with Canadian generally accepted auditing standards on behalf of the shareholders.
-Their report follows hereafter.
+The financial statements for the period ended June 30, 2009 have not been audited.
+The consolidated financial statements for the year ended December 31, 2008, have been audited by Ernst & Young, the external auditors, in accordance with Canadian generally accepted auditing standards on behalf of the shareholders.